top of page

 Instructions

 NOTE: Currently, the Spiritual Assembly of the Bahá’ís of Las Vegas only has cotton shrouds available for sale.
 However, silk can be purchased from most fabric stores.
-We are aware of a website called Forlora.com that sells silk shrouds.
-It is a personal business not promoted or sponsored by the Bahá’í institutions

 * It is not specified in the Kitab-i-Aqdas as to who should wash and prepare the body for burial.
 If neither the family nor a member of the community is able or willing to do so, most funeral homes provide this as a usual and customary service.
 (Guidelines for Local Spiritual Assemblies, Chapter 13, p.
 9)

-It is important to understand the law of your State so that you can know the difference between what is the law of your State or just a requirement of a particular funeral home or cemetery.
+It is important to understand the law of your state so that you can know the difference between what is the law of your state or just a requirement of a particular funeral home or cemetery.
 For example, there are currently NO laws within the United States that require embalming, even if burial is delayed.
 Most funeral homes have refrigeration so the body does not require embalming.
-Embalming is not required in most states as long as there is no contagious
+Embalming is not required in most states as long as there is no contagious disease.
+Refrigerated storage units at morgues and funeral homes allow bodies to be preserved for a longer period of time without embalming should burial arrangements take more than twenty-four hours.

 If a Local Assembly has been told embalming is required, it can call its State Department of Licensing and Regulation to determine whether that is actually the case, as it may be a misrepresentation.